pikcube/Slay-The-Spire-2-Loc-Table-Merging/README.md

         }
     }
 ```
-## Step 3: Patch the game to include our additional json files.
+## Step 3: Patch the Game to Include our Additional json Files

 Now let's actually patch the game to load these additional json files in